munazzil4/taskmgt/README.md

-## laravel + Vue js dashboard
-mini Project in Laravel and vue js.
-Real World Laravel 8x + vue js Dashboard.Task management and project management system.
-Dashboard features such as: Complete Dashboard, Custom Authentication, Email Verification, custom-login-register-forgot password (without jetstream).

-## How to use
+## How to use setup the project in local

 1. git clone `git clone https://github.com/munazzil4/taskmgt`
 2. Copy `.env.example file to .env`
 3. Edit database credentials in .env file